EthWorks/ENSBuilder/README.md

 # ENSBuilder

-ENSBuilder lets you set up your own ENS instance for testing.
+ENSBuilder lets you set up your own ENS instance for testing purposes.

-Works best with [ethers.js](https://github.com/ethers-io/ethers.js/) and can be used with [web3js](https://github.com/ethereum/web3.js/y) (see [Using with Web3](#using-with-web3) section below).
+Works best with [ethers.js](https://github.com/ethers-io/ethers.js/), but can also be used with [web3js](https://github.com/ethereum/web3.js/y) (see [Using with Web3](#using-with-web3) section below).

 ## Basic usage